L42i/SCKinect/doc/docs/getting-started.md

     Replace `"YOUR_DEVICE_SERIAL"` with the actual serial number of your Kinect device.

 !!! warning
     While "CPU" is listed as a pipeline option, it is still in development and may not provide adequate performance for real-time tracking.
-Always use "CUDAKDE" or "CUDA" for best results.
+Always use "CUDAKDE", "CUDA", or "OpenGL" for best results (if you have the hardware to do so).

 ## Step 3: Configure Body Tracking